-Vidya Gyan offers modest scholarships to girls (grades 1-5) to open a saving account in partnership with parents.
+Vidya Gyan offers modest scholarships to girls (grades 1-5) to open a savings account in partnership with parents.
 The features of SSA include: (a) the girl owns it, (b) SSA earns a premium interest (~ 8%), (c) Vidya Gyan scholarship requires girls to attend school regularly (lower dropout rate), and (d) SSA funds can be withdrawn only at age 18 for education or marriage (more education and fewer child marriages).

 Why 5 years?
-Because, India has unfortunate statistics that about 24% girls don’t go to school after 5th grade and 40% after 8th grade.
-Our hope is that a first grader at the time of opening the account will reach 6th grade, and a 4th grader will advance to 9th grade if the parents continued the savings account.
+Because India has unfortunate statistics- about 24% of girls don’t go to school after 5th grade and 40% after 8th grade.
+Our hope is that a first-grader at the time of opening the account will reach 6th grade, and a 4th grader will advance to 9th grade if the parents continue the savings account.
+If a girl child gets to the 6th grade, it is highly likely that she will complete at least 8th-grade education.
+Likewise, if admitted in 9th grade, she will complete at least 10th grade.
 Our long-term goal is to change the mindset of parents in treating their sons and daughters equally, easily said than done but worth the effort.